BenFNash/BenFNash.github.io/_pages/about.md

   - /about.html
 ---

-- I'm a Python Software engineer working on data, backend and frontend development.

-- I have a Computer Science (Artificial Intelligence) MSc.

-- I am interested in Computer Vision and Reinforcement Learning.
+- Full Stack Software engineer building web apps and data pipelines.
+Proficient in using AWS to setup cloud infrastructure through the console or infrastructure as code.

+- Computer Science MSc (Artificial Intelligence), interested in Reinforcement Learning and developing towards building software for machine learning systems

 Experience
 ======
-Junior Software Engineer - Adzact
+Software Engineer - Adzact
+- Maintaining AWS infrastructure, EC2, Batch, S3, RDS
-- Building ETL pipelines with Luigi, python, pandas
+- Managing and developing ETL pipelines with Luigi, python, and pandas
-- Backend development with tornado, flask
-- Frontend development with React

-Eductation
+- Creating new endpoints and features in an internal analytics web app

+Education
 ======

 ### Universtiy of Nottingham